 - Xylitol: You can substitute any healthy sweetener for the xylitol.

-- Stevia: Here is a great brand of stevia scoops.
-See How to Use Stevia for more tips on stevia.
+- Stevia: Measuring stevia extract can be a bit of a bother.
+Here is a great brand of stevia scoops.
+See How to Use Stevia for more handy tips.

 Pumpkin Chia Pudding - paleo, vegan, & low carb

 - Place all ingredients in a blender (a high speed blender like Vitamix is recommended, and LOVED by this blog owner).

 - Place in serving containers, topping with desired toppings (like whipped cream, crushed nuts, or cookies), or alternating toppings with pudding for a parfait.

 - Store any remaining chia pumpkin pudding (if you have any left!) in the refrigerator.

 The above nutrition facts are estimates only.
 Please read my Nutrition Disclaimer here.